HelloAOLab/bible-api/packages/helloao-cli/README.md

 Commands:
-  init [options] [path]                                 Initialize a new Bible API DB. import-translation [options] <dir> [dirs...]
-Imports a translation from the given directory into the database. import-translations [options] <dir>                   Imports all translations from the given directory into the database. generate-translation-files [options] <input> <dir>    Generates API files from the given input translation. generate-translations-files [options] <input> <dir>   Generates API files from the given input translations. upload-api-files [options] <dest>                     Uploads API files to the specified destination.
+  init [options] [path]                                 Initialize a new Bible API DB. generate-translation-metadata                         Generates a metadata file for a translation. import-translation [options] <dir> [dirs...]
+Imports a translation from the given directory into the database. import-translations [options] <dir>                   Imports all translations from the given directory into the database. upload-test-translation [options] <input>             Uploads a translation to the HelloAO Free Bible API test S3 bucket.
+                                                        Requires access to the HelloAO Free Bible API test S3 bucket.
+                                                        For inquiries, please contact hello@helloao.org. upload-test-translations [options] <input>            Uploads all the translations in the given input directory to the HelloAO Free Bible API test S3 bucket.
+                                                        Requires access to the HelloAO Free Bible API test S3 bucket.
+                                                        For inquiries, please contact hello@helloao.org. generate-translation-files [options] <input> <dir>    Generates API files from the given input translation. generate-translations-files [options] <input> <dir>   Generates API files from the given input translations. upload-api-files [options] <dest>                     Uploads API files to the specified destination.
 For S3, use the format s3://bucket-name/path/to/folder.